local-ch/lhs/README.md

 ### Configuring endpoint hosts

 Please use placeholders when configuring hosts for endpoints.
 Otherwise LHS will match them strictly, which can result in problems when a services dynamically returns `hrefs` and mixes `http`, `https` or no protocol at all.
-See: (https://github.com/local-ch/lhc/blob/master/docs/configuration.md#placeholders)[LHC Placeholder Configuration]
+See: [LHC Placeholder Configuration](https://github.com/local-ch/lhc/blob/master/docs/configuration.md#placeholders)

 Please DO NOT mix host placeholders with endpoints (paths), LHS need to know what part of an endpoint is a host and what part of an endpoint is a path, if you use a placeholders in your records endpoint configuration: